OE’s Extend Vehicle Service Intervals: Big Concerns for Consumers and Service Centers

 - Trips are frequently “stop and go” or during rush hour

-- Your terrain includes frequently driving on mountains
+- Your terrain includes frequently driving in the mountains

 - You tow with your vehicle